webpack/webpack.js.org/content/plugins/normal-module-replacement-plugin.md

 ---
 ## Install

-The `NormalModuleReplacementPlugin` is a built-in  Webpack plugin.
-There is nothing to do except requiring webpack.
+The `NormalModuleReplacementPlugin` is a built-in webpack plugin.

 ## Usage